Should You Invest in Amicus Therapeutics Inc. (FOLD) Now?

 FOLD) stock’s latest price update

-Amicus Therapeutics Inc. (NASDAQ: FOLD)’s stock price has decreased by -0.17 compared to its previous closing price of 12.12. but the company has seen a -8.26% decline in its stock price over the last five trading sessions.
+Amicus Therapeutics Inc. (NASDAQ: FOLD)’s stock price has increased by 0.88 compared to its previous closing price of 11.39.
+However, the company has seen a -5.04% decrease in its stock price over the last five trading sessions.
 MarketWatch.com reported on 09/06/22 that Billionaire Joe Edelman’s biotech hedge fund hit with SEC charges for not disclosing SPAC conflicts

 FOLD’s Market Performance